jso123450/academic-kickstart/content/authors/admin/_index.md

     url: "https://cs.stonybrook.edu"

 # Short bio (displayed in user profile at end of posts)
-bio:  I am currently a fourth-year Ph.D. candidate advised by [Professor Nick Nikiforakis at the PragSec Lab](https://securitee.org) in Stony Brook University.
+bio:  I am currently a fifth-year Ph.D. candidate advised by [Professor Nick Nikiforakis at the PragSec Lab](https://securitee.org) in Stony Brook University.
 I investigate (the lack of) web integrity in various contexts (e.g., domain names and JavaScript) through large-scale experiments, and subsequently design and evaluate defenses that improve the integrity of the web.

 interests:
   - Web Security